metalama/website/features/templates.md

 Benefits of T# include:

-- **Full Intellisense support.** Enjoy syntax highlighting, code completion, member list, and error detection.
+- **Full Intellisense support.** Enjoy syntax highlighting, code completion, member lists, and error detection.
 - **100% C# compatible.** Use any C# editor of your choice.
 - **High performance.** Generate high-performance code without any runtime overhead.
 - **No need to learn MSIL.** It's just the C# you already know.